-xAI ships Grok 4.3 Beta with video understanding, slide creation, and new Speech APIs
+xAI releases Grok 4.3 Beta with video understanding, slide creation, Speech APIs

 TL;DR